smithjd/sql-pet/docs/04-docker-setup-postgres-connect-with-r.md

                          dbname = "postgres",
                          seconds_to_test = 10)
 ```
+If you don't have an `.Rprofile` file that defines those passwords, you can just insert a string for the parameter, like:

+  `password = 'whatever',`

 Make sure that you can connect to the PostgreSQL database that you started earlier.
 If you have been executing the code from this tutorial, the database will not contain any tables yet: